Subscribe to my Newsletter

-The many markets in Mallorca are really an attraction!
-I'm showing you which markets in Mallorca are the most beautiful of their kind and on which days of the week they are held.
-With an overview of all markets!
+The many weekly markets on Mallorca are an absolute attraction.
+I'll tell you which markets on Mallorca are the most beautiful and on which days of the week they take place.

 When you’re on the island, be sure to visit one of Mallorca’s many weekly markets.
 There you can observe real island life and feel like a real Mallorcan!
 I have visited the best and most beautiful markets on Mallorca for you!
 And I’m also showing you some secret spots that aren’t in every guidebook!